I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 - Talking to a non-rival NPC lets you challenge them, for a coin they may or may not have.
 Some of the NPCs have coins, whereas some do not; if they do not, you will be given a hint as to who actually has the coin.
 If you lose, you gain nothing.

-- Talking to a building lets you play the owner's own custom "puzzle" Tetris*As in, either Standard, Towering, Signal, or Target Tetris.
+- Talking to a building lets you play the owner's own custom "puzzle" Tetris*As in, either Challenge (Standard with a score/line goal), Towering, Signal, or Target Tetris.
 Magical and Updown Tetris are for fighting other characters..
 If you lose, you get to try again; if you win, you get their coin!

 - Talking to other objects (lampposts, mailboxes, telephones, and manholes) give you hints about the game.
 Some of the hints even tell you where other coins are, who has what coins, or maybe some other useful info!